Lafelos/people-counter-with-yolo/README.md

     python main.py
     ```

-2. **Video Input**: The program can process video files or live video streams from a webcam.
-Specify the path to the video file or use the default webcam input.
+2. **Video Input**: The program can process live video streams from a webcam.
+Use the default webcam input.
 3. **Counting Zone**: A rectangle is drawn on the video feed to indicate the zone where counting occurs.
 Adjust the position and size of the rectangle in the code as needed.

 ## Contributing